swoole/swoole-docs/get-started/installation.md

 ##### Download link

-You are recommended to download the latest stable version of swoole
+You are recommended to download the latest stable version of swoole.
+You can download the source code from one of the following the links.

 - [https://github.com/swoole/swoole-src/releases](https://github.com/swoole/swoole-src/releases)
 - [http://pecl.php.net/package/swoole](http://pecl.php.net/package/swoole)